 - If the PLMN uses protection at the transport layer as described in clause 13.1, authentication provided by the transport layer protection solution is used for authentication between NFs as specified in TS 33.501 [10], clause 13.3.2.

+This test case only applies to service-based interfaces that is used between NF consumer and NF producer defined in TS 33.501[10].

 Threat References: TR 33.926 [4], clause 5.3.6.3, Weak cryptographic algorithms